Optimal H{\"o}lder convergence of a class of singular steady states to the Bahouri-Chemin patch: Acknowledgement

 \section{Acknowledgement}

-The authors would send gratitude to Columbia University for organizing the conference on Free Boundary Problems to bring the authors together.
-The previous guidance from Savin about the boundary Harnack principle helped the authors come up with the idea in this paper.
-We also thank Jing An for providing suggestions in writing the paper.
+The authors would like to thank Columbia University for organizing the conference on free-boundary problems to bring the authors together.
+The guidance from Ovidiu Savin about the boundary Harnack principle helped the authors come up with the idea in this paper.
+We thank Jing An for providing suggestions in writing the paper.
+The authors would thank Tarek Elgindi for constant support.